 Many jobs you’ll score—freelance or otherwise—will be secured through traditional recruitment means.
 And that means emailing companies, applying online, and sending a resume.

-In addition, a lot of the work you’ll secure will be across different industries, and people are creatures of habit.
-If a restaurant needs a graphic designer on board and the only way they typically hire staff is through a resume, you can bet they’ll expect the same of you, too.
+In addition, a lot of the work you’ll secure will be across different industries – ones that need your skills but aren’t necessarily nestled within a creative field.
+People are creatures of habit.
+If a hotel, retailer, or accountancy firm decide they need a graphic designer on board, and the only way they typically hire staff is through receipt of a resume, you can bet they’ll expect the same of you, too.

-In short, your resume still serves a purpose.
-It can be a great way to get a prospective employer excited about meeting with you and help you land you those important interviews.
+In short, your creative resume still serves a purpose.
+It can be a great way to get a prospective employer excited about meeting with you and help you land those important interviews.

 What should be in my resume?